furqan5921/86agency/README.md

    * Git

 ## Starting Backend
- - Open this project in code Editor and open terminal or command prompt.
+ - Open this project in Code Editor and open the terminal or command prompt.
  - Navigate to the server directory using the 'cd' command
  - Install the required dependencies by running the following command
    - npm install
  - After the installation is complete, start the backend server using the following command
    - npm run dev

+## Starting Frontend
+ - Open another terminal or command prompt.
+ - Navigate to the public directory using the 'cd' command
+ - Install the required dependencies by running the following command
+   - npm install
+ - After the installation is complete, start the frontend using the following command
+   - npm start